holepunchto/pear-expo-hello-world/README.md

 # pear-expo-hello-world

 > [!IMPORTANT]
-> This repo is kind of obsolete to [bare-kit](https://github.com/holepunchto/bare-kit).
-Will be available as an expo plugin.
-Stay tuned
+> This repo is obsolete to [bare-expo](https://github.com/holepunchto/bare-expo), which is based on [react-native-bare-kit](https://github.com/holepunchto/react-native-bare-kit).

 A Pear Runtime `hello world` using [Bare](https://github.com/holepunchto/bare) with [Expo](https://docs.expo.dev/).